Net Zero Buildings

 To deliver Scotland’s ambitious 2045 climate change target, the public sector must show leadership and demonstrate, through its own estate, what can be achieved.

-Working towards meeting Scottish Government’s ambitious 2045 net zero target, our Net Zero Buildings team in partnership with The Scottish Government, Zero Waste Scotland and National Services Scotland, has given the existing Net Zero Public Sector Buildings Standard an overhaul and it now includes guidance on retrofitting existing buildings.
+Our Net Zero Buildings team in partnership with The Scottish Government, Zero Waste Scotland and National Services Scotland, has given the Net Zero Public Sector Buildings Standard an overhaul and it now includes guidance on retrofitting existing buildings.

-Helping to make the Standard easier to use, it now has its own dedicated website where a whole suite of supporting documents and third-party resources can be quickly accessed and used.
+The re-launched Standard now has its own dedicated website where a whole suite of supporting documents and third-party resources can be quickly accessed.

 Heat networks are a key strategic technology for reducing emissions from heating our homes and buildings.
 They will become a core component of Scotland’s heat supply.
 There are significant challenges at the pre-capital stage of heat network project development in Scotland, such as a lack of skills, knowledge and resource.